Mangopay/cardregistration-android-kit/README.md

    });
 ```

-* Fluent API using the Builder pattern.
+* Or the fluent API using the Builder pattern.

 ```java
 MangoPayBuilder builder = new MangoPayBuilder(this); // android context